 What do I do?

-To register, please download and complete the Membership form, making your payment to Humber & Wolds Rural Community Council.
+To register, please click on the link below, which will take you new a new Form and complete the Membership form.
+Make your payment to Humber & Wolds Rural Community Council.
 We will confirm via email/letter your membership of the scheme and you are then eligible to place your oil heating order(s) by the deadline date each month - The minimum order is 500 litres.
-The documents are available by clicking a link below.
+The document is available by clicking a link below.

 NB: Until we can reprint our Membership Forms, please send them to: